johnnyy5929/apcsa-freedom-project/prep/presentation.md

 ## Process
 * Show a couple of things from our learning log (other projects, sources, building progress)
-* Show and explain some of our code such as functions
+* Show and explain some of our code, such as functions
 * Explain what we did for the Beyond MVP
 * Include challenges (making the track, adding a timer to start and while it runs, making laps)

 ## Conclusion
 * Link to our project
+* Challenges: Learning Godot at first was hard, communication, and being a senior who is slacking.
-* Takeaways: LOYO is very important and helpful, communication is key, time management is important
+* Takeaways: LOYO is very important and helpful, communication is key, and time management is important
 * "Let's race to the finish line!"

 <!-- EXAMPLE